 The Company generally relies on funds flow, equity issuances and its credit facility to fund its capital requirements, dividend payments and provide liquidity.
 From time to time, the Company accesses capital markets to meet its additional financing needs and to maintain flexibility in funding its capital programs.
 Future liquidity depends primarily on funds flow, existing credit facilities and the ability to access debt and equity markets.
 All repayments on the revolving production and operating facilities are due at the term maturity date.
-Repayment on the term loan facility is due on the term loan maturity date.
-As none of the facilities mature within the next year, the liabilities are considered to be non-current.
+As none of the facilities mature within the next year, the liabilities are considered to be noncurrent.
 The Company generates positive funds flow.
-At March 31, 2017, the Company had \$509.5 million of unutilized credit to cover any working capital deficiencies.
-The Company believes that available credit facilities combined with anticipated funds flow will be sufficient to satisfy the Whitecap's previously disclosed 2017 capital program of \$300 million and dividend payments for the 2017 fiscal year.
+At June 30, 2017, the Company had \$538.6 million of unutilized credit to cover any working capital deficiencies.
+The Company believes that available credit facilities combined with anticipated funds flow will be sufficient to satisfy Whitecap's previously disclosed 2017 development capital program of \$300 million and dividend payments for the 2017 fiscal year.